jnthnhrrr/python-hemline/README.md

 If you want the frame in a certain color, you can pass an instance of `hemline.colors.Color` to the frame's constructor.

-If you need more flexibility, you can subclass `hemline.Frame`, implement a custom colorization function and inject it as class variable `colorize`.
+If you need more flexibility, you can also pass a colorization function into the constructor of `hemline.Frame`.
 This function must accept a string and a color parameter, and return the colorized string.

 ### Wrapping Text Inside The Frame